-Mixbus is a full-featured digital audio workstation (DAW) for recording, editing, mixing, and mastering your music and comes with 19 built-in plugins!
+Mixbus music software is a full-featured digital audio workstation (DAW) for recording, editing, mixing, and mastering your music and comes with 19 built-in plugins!

 Mixbus 32C Digital Audio Workstation